Twila True

 Twila True is an American businesswoman and philanthropist.

-She is currently the CEO and President of True Family Enterprises.
+She is the chief executive officer (CEO)) and President of True Family Enterprises.
 She is the founder of True Children's Home orphanage, True Sioux Hope Foundation, and the co-founder of 1500 Sound Academy music school.

 Career

-True was born to Oglala tribe parents and grew up in California and on the Pine Ridge Indian Reservation, South Dakota.
-She has served as Chief Executive Officer of Synthane Taylor, circuit board manufacturers.
+She was CEO of Synthane Taylor, circuit board manufacturers.
 She resided in Hong Kong and China with her husband Alan where they operated True Innovations, a designer and manufacturer of office furniture, which was acquired by Li & Fung.
 After her return to the United States in 2012, she co-founded True Family Enterprises with her husband.

 In October 2018, True signed a partnership deal with MonarchFx supply chain company, through her Twila True Collaborations banner.

-True's jewellery designs made debut at 2018 New York Fashion Week and featured along with the Zang Toi's collection.
+True's jewelry designs made debut at 2018 New York Fashion Week and featured along with the Zang Toi's collection.

 As philanthropist

 In 2006, while in China, she opened True Children's Home to provide medical care for orphans.

 In January 2015, she co founded True Sioux Hope Foundation, with a head office in Newport Beach, California, a nonprofit organization to help improve the lives of the communities in the Pine Ridge.
 An emergency shelter for children, The Safe Home, was also opened by True at the Pine Ridge reservation in February 2017.

 True has also launched the Twelve Cycles initiative to fulfil the basic feminine needs and education to the girls of the Oglala Sioux tribe.

 She supports fundraising foundations including Oceana, and CASA.